 - n / p Same as $S \langle \text{left} \rangle / \langle \text{right} \rangle$ - e Edit the property at point.
 For the special properties, this will invoke the same interface that you normally use to change that property.
-For example, when editing a TAGS property, the tag completion or fast selection interface will pop up. - v View the full value of this property.
-This is useful if the width of the column is smaller than that of the value.

-a Edit the list of allowed values for this property.
+For example, when editing a TAGS property, the tag completion or fast selection interface will pop up. - C-c C-c When there is a checkbox at point, toggle it. - v View the full value of this property.
+This is useful if the width of the column is smaller than that of the value. - a Edit the list of allowed values for this property.
 If the list is found in the hierarchy, the modified values is stored there.
 If no list is found, the new value is stored in the first entry that is part of the current column view.